ahujasid/ableton-mcp/README.md

 Cannot Load sample and External vst/vst3  Plugins
 It still cant load audio samples into drum racks
-It cant read devices status and adjust parameters
-It cant write automations
-Third-party VST and AU plugins cannot be loaded by Abletonmcp.
+It cant write automations in arrangment view (but it can in clips) Third-party VST and AU plugins cannot be loaded by ableton-mcp.
 Only native Ableton devices can be created.
 It cant read the sample library of the user, not the ableton library, the custom paths off the user